Jesús Barranco: Education

-Barranco graduated as a forestry engineer from the Polytechnic University of Madrid (UPM) in 2002, and as a wildfire management MSc from the University of Lleida (UdL) in 2015.
+Barranco graduated as a forestry engineer from the Polytechnic University of Madrid (UPM) in 2002, and as a wildfire manager MSc from the University of Lleida (UdL) in 2015.
 He is finishing a geography and history degree at the National University of Distance Education (UNED).

 Writing career

-Barrancs's first successful book was a wildfire-fighting handbook, Manual de Lucha contra Incendios Forestales.
-Distributed in 2018 by Amazon, it became a best seller in Spanish several times.
+Barranco's first known book was a wildfire-fighting handbook, Manual de lucha contra incendios forestales.
+It was first distributed in 2018 through Amazon and was later republished in 2025 by Ediciones Singularidad.

-In 2023, he published Grandes Liadas de la Historia (Great Mess-Ups in History), a humorous and sarcastic book about various historical disasters, released by Caligrama.
-After three editions, the book was re-edited and republished by Singularidad in 2024.
+In 2023, he published Grandes Liadas de la Historia (Great Historic Fiascos), a humorous and sarcastic book about various historical disasters, released by Caligrama.
+After three editions, the book was revised and republished by Ediciones Singularidad in 2024.
+In 2025, this book was also published in English, in a translation by Timothy Bruce Allen.

-Also in 2024, Barranco released a compilation of female-warfare episodes, named Grandes Guerreras de la Historia (Great Female Warriors in History), with the same acid and humoristic style.
-The book describes the lives of women involved in war efforts.
+Also in 2024, Barranco published a compilation of episodes related to women in warfare, titled Grandes guerreras de la historia (Great Female Warriors in History), written in a similarly sharp and humorous style and focused on the lives of women involved in armed conflicts.

+In 2025, he published Guerras absurdas de la historia (Absurd Wars in History), a book about singular and hardly justifiable conflicts that began for highly unusual reasons.

+In 2026, he published his fourth history book, Gestas y singularidades de la historia (Deeds and Oddities of History), a work built around the idea that history is full of exploits and remarkable episodes that deserve to be remembered not only for what happened, but also for what they meant to later generations.